AHRMA also offers modern roadracing classes. Click here for details.

 Membership: Current AHRMA membership is required to compete in AHRMA National events.
 For AHRMA membership information, please contact us.
 Memberships and renewals are available at the track.

-Required Transponder: AHRMA uses the AMB Model 260x transponder for timing and scoring.
-This unit is required and is available for purchase from www.mylaps.com or for rent from AHRMA.
-If you would like to rent a transponder, please use the rental form link found under each event on the Schedule and Results page of this website.
-For more information Click here
+Required Transponder: AHRMA uses MYLAPS transponders for timing and scoring (for more-specific information, click here).
+This unit is required and is available for purchase from www.mylaps.com, or for rent from AHRMA.
+To rent a transponder, please use this form.

 Medical insurance: Proof of personal health coverage is required.
 Jones-Birdsong Insurance offers a Rider Accident Medical Plan; to apply, use this form: Medical Insurance Application (pdf)